NUStreaming/CMCD-DASH/readme.md

 ### NGINX Server

-- When running `sudo apt install nginx-module-njs`, `module not found` error occurs: Chances are, your version of NGINX is not compatible.
-Purge your current NGINX and reinstall the latest via: `http://nginx.org/en/linux_packages.html#Ubuntu`
+- When running `sudo apt install nginx-module-njs`, `module not found` error occurs: Chances are that your version of NGINX is not compatible.
+Purge your current NGINX and reinstall the latest from: `http://nginx.org/en/linux_packages.html#Ubuntu`

 ### Testing Environment